iorate/microstruct/README.md

 npm i microstruct
 ```

-Note: To use Microstruct with TypeScript, `typescript >=4.1.2` is required.
+To use Microstruct with TypeScript, `typescript >=4.1.2` is required.

 ## Author